sribee/stix-pattern-evaluator/README.md

 </dependency>
 ```

 There are a few different ways to implement this library.
-Depending on your use case, you may want to use your own expression tree evaluator or use the built-in evaluator.
-These snippets will, at the very minimum, get you started compiling and evaluating basic STIX expressions.
+Depending on your use case, you may want to use your own expression evaluator or use the built-in evaluator.
+These snippets will, at the very minimum, get you started compiling and evaluating basic STIX patterns.
 For more  examples, take a look at the [examples](examples/) (still a WIP) directory.

-### Compiling a basic STIX pattern
+### Compiling a STIX Pattern
 The [`StixPatternProcessor`](src/main/java/design/unstructured/stix/evaluator/StixPatternProcessor.java) class is where the magic happens.
 When compiling a pattern, ANTLR will walk through the expression and notify the listener when a grammar rule is triggered.
 When ANTLR is finished walking through the STIX pattern, a binary expression tree structure is compiled and wrapped in a [`Pattern`](src/main/java/design/unstructured/stix/evaluator/Pattern.java) object.

 ```java